langus0/critic-aware-decoding/README.md

 # Critic-aware decoding

 Put the checkpoint of fine-tuned LM model into `experiments/webnlg/CHECKPOINT_NAME` path.
+Our BART-based LM model fine-tuned on WebNLG can be downloaded from `https://we.tl/t-1aufs3tnyS`
-The checkpoint of trained critic should be located in `CRITIC_CHECKPOINT_NAME`.
+The checkpoint of a trained critic should be located in `CRITIC_CHECKPOINT_NAME`.
 The name of the output file with the decoded text is specified by `FILE_NAME`.
 ```
 python3 ./nlg/bin/decode.py \
     --experiment webnlg \